Underrated Towns

 Sunday River Resort excels as a four-season destination.
 It doesn’t just offer trails and sweeping scenic views; it includes a lot of fun.
 The resort has events like skiing Santas and a wife-carrying contest, while Eddy and Betty (the Yetis) could show up anytime.

+Two of the best swimming holes in the state are here – Frenchman’s Hole and Sunday River Swim Area.
 Near Grafton Notch State Park, waterfalls await adventurous hikers, and the Appalachian Trail can lead up to the scenic view of Old Speck Mountain.

 Some of the best fall foliage in the state arrives in late September, and winter roads are always plowed for easy access to the slopes.